archywillhe/0a.io-v0/posts/chapter2/featured/2018-10-25-yc-interview-screwed-up.md

 In retrospect it is perhaps natural that we screwed up.
 This was our first time pitching to investors/accelerators after all.

 We are still waiting for YC to get back to us, but we are quite sure it is a no<sup>[4]</sup>.
 We are just super grateful that this whole thing has happened because we have learnt so much from it.
-After meeting with Qi Lu and 4 YC partners in real-life and experiencing first-hand a screw-up like this so surrealistic in nature.
+After meeting with Qi Lu and 4 YC partners in real-life and experiencing first-hand a screw-up like this is very surrealistic in nature.

 We'll stay focus and keep shipping.
 [It's gonna be a long trip.](https://www.youtube.com/watch?v=V5YOhcAof8I)